marklauter/TelloLib/src/NetStandard/Tello.Emulator/README.md

 https://dl-cdn.ryzerobotics.com/downloads/Tello/Tello%20SDK%202.0%20User%20Guide.pdf

 # Limitations
-Real Tello target IP is fixed at 192.168.10.1 and requires connecting to the Tello network with SSID "tello".
+Real Tello target IP is fixed at 192.168.10.1 and requires connecting to the Tello network with SSID "TELLO-[tello_id]".
 Emulated Tello listens on local network, so localhost or device's IP will be the target.

 # Ports